uga-libraries/web-archive-it-api/documentation/Workflow_Preservation_Download.md

 3. Review the WARC metadata report for any unusual activity.
    In a few cases, we have decided not to include a website in the preservation download.
+   Thus far, that was a podcast site that was crawled in error (identified because it was a repeat crawl with a much larger size than usual), and a website where we did not receive the expected collection donation (identified because it did not have the required metadata).

 4. Email the contacts at the collecting units with a list of the metadata to add and any questions about the WARCs being preserved.